lucas-a-meyer-backup/yostroop/README.md

-# Yo, Stroopwafel
+# Yo, Stroopwafel!

 This was done when I couldn't sleep.
+A more descriptive description will come soon.